 Older students may begin to reach level 4 by the time they reach the end of middle school or the beginning of high school.
-Allow ample time for group projects and activities that give students at different stages of development the opportunity to work together and to learn how their behaviors affects others in a social context.
+Allow ample time for group projects and activities that give students at different stages of development the opportunity to work together and to learn how their behaviors affect others in a social context.

 Teachers Can Apply Kohlberg’s Model to Classroom Morality

-Kohlberg’s six stage model of moral development is an excellent tool for understanding students at different stages of moral understanding.
+Kohlberg’s six-stage model of moral development is an excellent tool for understanding students at different stages of moral understanding.
 By understanding this theory of moral development, teachers can help to guide the moral characters of their students and help them to become the best that they can be.

 © 2018 Jennifer Wilber

 Davina on July 16, 2020: